All guides

 Find testers from your user base

-For starters, you can have your own product users as participants.
-There are multiple different ways to find the user participants, including in-product recruitment surveys, emails, and even phone calls.
-Testing with your own users does introduce some pros and cons; on the positive side, it can help you collect real, tangible feedback from people that are using your product every day.
+Testing with your own users does involve pros and cons; on the positive side, it can help you collect real, tangible feedback from people that are using your product every day.
 On the other hand, many of your users will have biases because they are already familiar with the product have cognitive bias regards to how the workflow should look.
-Using Hubble’s in-product SDK, you can opt in users to start building an internal participant group.

 Recruit from a panel

-You can also find participants from external pools using Hubble’s external recruiting services.
-Make sure to set up good screener questions to ensure high quality participants in the demography that you are looking for.
-Hubble’s external participant pool includes 3 million participants from more than 150 countries.
+Hubble's external participant pool includes 3 million participants from more than 150 countries.
 You can find both B2B and B2C participants.
 For more information on recruiting participants effectively, please refer to our article on finding participants.

 Elevate your product's user experience by using usability testing